nbulischeck/DCTF/README.md

 ### Port - Line 7

-The port number is required.
+The port number is required **if you have serve set to true**.
 This is the local port that your challenge will be served on.

 ### Serve - Line 8